Bringing compassion and care to the children of Uganda

 An event can be a mistake that results in harm or complications to a patient; “first” experiences such as a first patient death; or a code blue.
 It can also be a workplace injury or violence that may cause uncertainty and distress to those involved.

-Bernadette Carrasco, administrative assistant at Sharp Grossmont Hospital’s Women’s Health Center, has been a Peer Supporter for CAREforYou for two years.
-She’s now the program co-chair along with Nicole Padiernos, Quality and Patient Safety senior specialist.
+Bernadette Carrasco, administrative assistant at Sharp Grossmont Hospital, has been a Peer Supporter for CAREforYou for 6 years and took over the program in 2020 as chair.

 “Most births at the Women’s Center are joyous occasions and go as planned.
 But sometimes it doesn’t happen as planned, and those are tough circumstances for everyone,” says Carrasco.
 “I remember the first code blue I witnessed, and nothing could have prepared me.”